WHY OCHRE PIGMENTS?

 CONFUSION AROUND OCHRE

-Unfortunately for archeologists and historians, ochre is an ambiguous term, especially when it comes to ‘red ochre.’
+Unfortunately for archeologists, anthropologists and historians, ochre is an ambiguous term, especially when it comes to ‘red ochre.’
 Often red colors documented in archeological records are identified as red ochre, but may include various other non-ochre mineral, plant, animal and human additions.
-Contemporarly ochres means ‘color derived from iron oxides.’
+Contemporarily ochres means ‘color derived from iron oxides, hydroxides, etc.’

 And to complicate things further, ‘ochre’ linguistic roots comes from the Greek ochros, ‘pale yellow’ or ‘light.’
 Thus, yellow pigments derived from goethite or loam were associated with ochre.
 That is not the case with modern terminology.
-Currently for iron oxide earth pigments we add use color added onto ochre to give loose names, ie. “red ochre, green ochre, blue ochre, etc.”
+Currently for iron oxide earth pigments we add a ‘color label’ onto ochre to give loose names, ie. “red ochre, green ochre, blue ochre, etc.”

 If an ochre earth pigment includes part manganese (Mn) we generally refer to those as umbers, as in ‘shade or shadow.’
 Sienna’s traditionally have a higher Fe2O3 content.
 For certain pigments containing more silicate and other organic matter, they are called green earths.
 Lastly, iron-based shades of blue found in bogs, burial grounds and wastelands derived from the iron phosphate mineral vivianite, are less common and called blue ochres.